David-Trigg-Lampkins/CSC-3220-Final-Project/README.md

     7. What could be improved?
     8. Describe any tools that you tried and ended up not using.
     9. What was the problem?

+ANSWERS:
+The tools that are all listed below.
+We used machine learning to help us connect how the different conditions could affect the crash severity.
+The data wrangling was used so that only the necessary components were used in the crash recipe, and no outside noise would skew the data.
+The data visualization was used to create easy to understand visuals so we could see how the crash severity is being affected.
+We deployed the project in R.
+     1. Tidymodels (to have the same framework)
+     2. Machine learning: kNN to make distance-based classification, random forest to combine multiple decision trees, support vector machine to find optimal decision boundaries.
+     3. Data wrangling: dplyr to manipulate data and crash recipe from the tidymodels to make sure everything is being preprocessed correctly.
+     4. Data visualization: ggplot2 to create nice visuals to gain information clearly, autoplot from tidymodels to automatically plot the model objects, scaling, and colors to make them more legible and understandable.
+     5. Evaluation: confusion matrix to show the actual and predicted classification for the severities, different classification metrics (accuracy, precision, etc.), and ROC to visualize the true positive and false positive.

 ## 5. Results (35%)
   Steps: